 Investing always involves some degree of uncertainty: markets can be volatile, and the economic conditions which underlie market performance can be difficult to predict.
 Because of this, incorporating time-tested investing principles that can help you steer a steady course through market vicissitudes is essential to designing a successful investment strategy.
 The tips listed below offer insights that can help you in making a variety of investment decisions.

-Focus on what matters: Investors who obsess over the latest trendy stock can get distracted and lose track of the factors that matter most in the long run: sticking to a savings and investment plan even in the face of market ups and downs.
-Chasing the latest hot stock can lead to disappointing results that can negatively affect your long-term performance.
+Focus on what matters: Investors who obsess over the latest trendy stock can get distracted and lose track of the factors that matter most in the long run: sticking to a savings and investment plan even in the face of market ups and downs, which is important for retirement planning.
+Chasing the latest hot stock can lead to disappointing results that can negatively affect your long-term performance and financial planning.
 Investment publications and business television shows constantly cover the latest trends and hot stocks, which can make it difficult to maintain your investment discipline.
 While the most recent quote for the price of oil or the Dow Jones Industrial Average may be of interest to daytraders or professional investors, for long-term investors they are not all that important.
 Stay focused on reaching your long-term investment objectives and block out the day-to-day noise.

 Manage your expectations: While the stock market or specific sectors of the market may provide stellar returns in any one year, be careful not to project short-term returns too far into the future.
 Stock market returns are cyclical, meaning that long-term investors should be prepared to encounter bear markets as well as bull markets over the course of a full investment cycle.
 Don’t expect that outstanding returns in any one year will necessarily reflect your average returns over the long haul.